How to make a claim for unclaimed money

 - Dormant bank, building society or credit union accounts

-- Life insurance unclaimed money
+- Life insurance money

 - Rental bond money